afuhflynn/code-reverb/CONTRIBUTING.md

 - Release notes
 - Our website's contributor page

-Thank you for contributing to Code-Reverb! 🚀
+Thank you for contributing to CodeReverb! 🚀